 • Maintain a regular exercise routine to improve circulation and blood flow to the hair follicles.

 • Get your beauty sleep - at least 6-8 hours every night to minimize stress and alleviate any additional side effects of poor sleep.

 • Apply a cosmetic beauty solution to reduce hair shedding and hydrate hair follicles.

-• Talk to your doctor about your medicinal options.
-There are two FDA approved drugs for hair loss.
+• Talk to your doctor about the best treatment for thinning hair in menopause.
+There are two FDA approved drugs for hair loss after menopause.
 Minoxidil is a topical solution applied to the scalp daily, and Finasteride is a prescribed drug administered on a case-by-case basis for post-menopausal women.

 • Apply an Anti Hair Shedding Treatment - Daniel Alain's Anti Hair Shedding Treatment, INTACT, is clinically proven to reduce shedding by 77%, while boosting body, shine and volume.